-- The protocol has been optimized for 0.01 pg 1 μg of total DNA. - UCP HiFidelity PCR Kits are designed to be used with a final primer concentration of 0.25 μM for each primer.
+- The protocol has been optimized for 0.1 pg-1 μg of total DNA. - UCP PCR Kits are designed to be used with a final primer concentration of 0.25 μM for each primer.
+For high-grade multiplexing approaches, the amount may need to be adapted.
 For ease of use, we recommend preparing a 20x primer mix containing target-specific primers.
-A 20x primer mix consists of 5 μM forward primer and 5 μM reverse primer in UCP water or TE buffer.
-Alternatively, it may be preferable to prepare the reaction mix with separate primers. - The master mix can also be used for cloning applications, such as site-directed mutagenesis, overlap extension PCR or colony PCR.
-Dedicated protocols can be found in the appendix section, or visit www.qiagen.com for most recent application notes. - DNA polymerase contained in the UCP master mix requires a heat-activation step of 30 s at 98°C. - It is not necessary to keep PCR tubes on ice, because nonspecific DNA synthesis cannot occur at room temperature, due to the inactive state of the polymerase.
+A 20x primer-mix consists of 5 μM forward primer and 5 μM reverse primer in UCP Water or DNA-free TE buffer.
+Alternatively, it may be preferable to prepare the reaction mix with separate primers. - Up to 20 targets or more can successfully be discriminated by traditional gel or capillary electrophoresis.
+More complex multiplexing protocols and detection strategies may require adaptions.
+Optimal results are achieved if <15 targets ≤ 1kbp are amplified. - DNA Polymerase contained in the UCP Master Mix requires a heat-activation step of 2 min at 95°C. - It is not necessary to keep PCR tubes on ice as nonspecific DNA synthesis cannot occur at room temperature due to the inactive state of the Taq Polymerase.